annegautham/annegautham.github.io/index.md

     title="Experience"
     page_url="/experience/"
     image_path="/assets/images/experience.jpeg"
-    description="Through internships at companies like Tesla and in research MIT and UC San Diego, I have been able to apply my knowledge of mechanical engineering, electronics, and software." %}
+    description="Through research at institutions like Fermilab and in my studies at programs like the selective Ross Mathematics Program, I've have been able to apply my knowledge and acquire new skills." %}

 {% include card.html
     title="Portfolio"
     page_url="/portfolio/"
     image_path="/assets/images/portfolio.png"
-    description="As I've employed the engineering process of design, build, test, repeat on personal projects as well as projects for classes and my engineering teams.
-Forging ahead using all the resources at my disposal have allowed me to learn a lot (and fail a lot), while making some cool things along the way." %}
+    description="I've employed the engineering process of design, build, test, and repeat on personal projects as well as projects for classes, engineering teams, and research.
+By forging ahead using all the resources at my disposal have allowed me to learn, and fail, a lot, while making some cool/useful things along the way." %}

 {% include card.html
     title="Blog"